 Kugandrie Govender, Acting Chief Executive of CSA, said, “We are thrilled about this four-year partnership with Willow TV and excited to showcase the cream of our cricketing talent to North American cricket fans.
 This is an important milestone not only for Cricket South Africa but also a victory for our players, who will gain added exposure internationally.”

 Having partnered with the pay-TV channel from 2012 to April 2020, Willow TV remains devoted to airing international cricket events including live and recorded matches and other cricket-related programmes.

-The deal must have come as a sign of relief for the CSA board.
+The deal must have come as a sign of relief for the Cricket South Africa.
 The cricket board has been marred with corruption scandals and financial crisis in the past few months.
 Most recently, all members of the board had resigned from their position.
 The new members have taken over these positions with immediate effect.